testdouble/referral/README.md

 The inclusion of `git-blame` fields and sorting can be a powerful tool to spot-check a large refactor before deciding to merge it in.

-### Search for a regex pattern and print the source
+### Recipe: search for a regex pattern and print the source

 Once in a while, I'll want to scan line-by-line in a codebase for lines that match a given pattern, and in those cases, the `--pattern` option and `source`